sagemath/trac_to_gh/Issue 3662.md

 # Issue 3662: separate the module functionality of out CombinatorialAlgebra and move it into CombinatorialAlgebra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3662

 Original creator: mhansen